-The term “asylum” immediately brings to mind ghoulish images of Victorian prison cells, tortured patients, and repressed frustrations.
-What better setting for a thriller or horror movie?
+The term "asylum" immediately brings to mind ghoulish images of Victorian prison cells, tortured patients, and repressed frustrations.
+What better setting for thriller and horror movies?

 From cult classic films to coming-of-age movies, here are the best insane asylum movies set in mental hospitals that make the best use of their settings and characters.

 11. Unsane (2018)